TAMA: A Human-AI Collaborative Thematic Analysis Framework Using Multi-Agent LLMs for Clinical Interviews: Methods

-The Theme Generation agent generates themes based on the background information and goals.
-Given the transcripts are too long for LLM to process, they are segmented into smaller chunks ($\leq 1,500$ words) while maintaining contextual coherence.
+Each transcript (mean length = 10,987 words) was divided into segments of up to approximately 1,500 words, resulting in 75 total chunks across 9 interviews (about 8 per transcript).
+This approach balanced text length and semantic coherence, ensuring that GPT-4o could maintain attention and accuracy across the entire transcript rather than overemphasizing the beginning or end.

+This hybrid chunking strategy follows best practices for long-context processing in large language models, which show ``lost-in-the-middle'' effects when handling very long inputs~\cite{mathis2024inductive, hosseini2024efficientsolutionsintriguingfailure, raza2025llmtallmenhancedthematicanalysis}.

 Secondly, the Generation Agent generates initial codes capturing significant concepts and ideas from the transcripts, along with descriptive labels and representative quotes as evidence.
 These codes are then grouped to facilitate subsequent theme generation.
 Third, the LLM synthesizes preliminary themes from grouped codes before refining them into comprehensive themes that capture key insights from the data.